libbyschuknight/surf_api/notes.md

 Be able to record places I have surfed.

-Record places I want to surf
+Record places I want to Surf

 - and then be able to tick off when surfed there